allandao/KTH-DevOps-Tutorial-Killercoda/Kube-Monkey-Chaos-Engineering/intro.md

 ## Introduction

-Welcome to a qucik intro of kube-monkey, a chaos engineering tool implemented for Kubernetes clusters.
+Welcome to a quick intro of kube-monkey, a chaos engineering tool implemented for Kubernetes clusters.

 From the repository: